6.Exploring advanced input options

-In this lesson, we will explore several advanced input options for the HoloLens 2, including the use of voice commands, the panning gesture, and eye tracking.
+In this tutorial, we explore several advanced input options for the HoloLens 2, including the use of voice commands, panning gesture, and eye tracking.

-- Learn how to trigger events using voice commands and keywords
+- Trigger events using voice commands and keywords

-- Leverage the HoloLens 2's eye tracking capabilities to select objects
+- Leverage HoloLens 2 eye tracking capabilities to select objects

 Enabling Voice Commands

-In this section, we will be implementing two voice commands.
-First, the ability to toggle the frame rate diagnostics panel by saying "toggle diagnostics."
-Second, the ability to play a sound with a voice command.
-We will first explore the MRTK profiles and settings responsible for configuring voice commands.
+In this section, we will implement two voice commands.
+First, we'll introduce the ability to toggle the frame rate diagnostics panel by saying "toggle diagnostics".
+Second, we'll look at the ability to play a sound with a voice command.
+To begin, we'll explore the MRTK profiles and settings responsible for configuring voice commands.

-- In the Base Scene hierarchy select "MixedRealityToolkit."
-In the inspector panel, scroll down to the input system settings.
+- In the Base Scene hierarchy, select MixedRealityToolkit.
+In the Inspector panel, scroll down to Input System settings.
 Double click to open up the input system profile.
-Clone the input system profile to make it editable, as we learned in Lesson 1
+Clone the input system profile to make it editable as we learned in Lesson 1

-- Clone the speech commands profile to make it editable, as we learned in Lesson 1.
-Double click on the speech command profile, where you’ll notice a range of settings.
-For a full description on these settings, refer the MRTK speech documentation.
+- Clone the speech commands profile to make it editable as we learned in Lesson 1.
+Double click on the speech command profile where you’ll notice a range of settings.
+For a full description of these settings, refer to the MRTK speech documentation.

 Note: By default, the general behavior is auto-start.
-That can be changed to manual-start if desired, but for this example we are going to keep it on auto-start.
-The MRTK comes with several default voice commands (such as menu, toggle diagnostics, and toggle profiler).
-We will be using the keyword “toggle diagnostics” in order to turn on and off the diagnostics framerate counter.
+This can be changed to manual-start if desired.
+But for this example we are going to keep it on auto-start.
+The MRTK comes with several default voice commands, such as menu, toggle diagnostics, and toggle profiler.
+We will use, the keyword “toggle diagnostics,” in order to turn on and off the diagnostics framerate counter.
 We will also add a new voice command in the steps below.

 - Add a new voice command.
-To add a new voice command, click on the “+ add a new speech command” button and you will see a new line that appears down below the list of existing voice commands.
+To add a new voice command, click on the + Add a New Speech Command button.
+You'll see a new line that appears down below the list of existing voice commands.
 Type in the voice command you want to use.
-In this ex musicample we are going to use the command “play music.”
+In this example we are going to use the command “play music".

 Tip: You can also set a keycode for speech commands.
-This allows for voice commands to trigger upon press of a keyboard key.
+This allows for voice commands to trigger events upon the press of a keyboard key.

-By default, you will see 2 checkboxes, one is the “is focus required” checkbox.
-What this means is as long as you are pointing to the object with a gaze ray, (eye-gaze, head-gaze, controller-gaze, or hand-gaze) the voice command will be triggered.
-Uncheck this checkbox to make it so that the user does not have to look at the object to use the voice command.
+By default, you will see two checkboxes.
+One is the Is Focus Required checkbox.
+What this means is as long as you are pointing at the object with a gaze ray--eye-gaze, head-gaze, controller-gaze, or hand-gaze--the voice command will be triggered.
+Uncheck this checkbox so that the user does not have to look at the object to use the voice command.

 Add the ability to respond to a voice command.
-To do this, click the “+” button that’s in the speech input handler and select the keyword you would like to respond to.
+To do this, click the + button that’s in the Speech Input Handler, and select the keyword you want to respond to.

 Note: These keywords are populated based on the profile you edited in the previous step.

-Add the “diagnostics demo control script” to toggle the framerate counter diagnostic on and off.
-To do this, press the “add component” button and search for “diagnostics demo control script” then add it from the menu.
-This script can be added to any object, but for simplicity, we will add it to the same object as the speech input handler.
+Add the Diagnostics Demo Control script to toggle the framerate counter diagnostic on and off.
+To do this, press Add Component, and search for Diagnostics Demo Controls script, and add it from the menu.
+This script can be added to any object.
+But for simplicity, we will add it to the same object as the speech input handler.

-Now select the “no function” dropdown list, select diagnostic demo controls, then “on toggle diagnostics ().”
-This function toggles your diagnostics on and off.
+Now select the "No Function" dropdown list, and select Diagnostic Demo Control.
+Then select the "On Toggle Diagnostics ()" function which toggles your diagnostics on and off.

 Note that before building to your device you need to enable mic settings.
-To do that click on file, go to build settings, from there, player settings, and ensure the microphone capability is set.
+To do this, click File, and go to Build Settings, Player Settings, and ensure that the microphone capability is set.

-Next, we are adding the ability to play an audio file from voice command using the "octa" object.
-Recall from lesson 4, we added the ability to play an audio clip from touching the octa object.
+Next, we will add the ability to play an audio file from voice command using the Octa object.
+Recall from lesson 4 that we added the ability to play an audio clip from touching the Octa object.
 We will leverage this same audio source for our music voice command.

-As with steps 8 and 9, add a new response, and drag the octa to the empty slot on response.
+As with Steps 8 and 9, add a new response, and drag the Octa object to the empty Response slot.

-- For the audio clip, for this example we are going to use the same audio clip from Lesson 4.
-Go into your project panel, search for “MRTK_Gem” audio clip and drag it into the audio source slot, as shown in the image below.
-Now your application should be able to respond to the voice commands “toggle diagnostics” to toggle the frame rate counter panel and “play music” to play the MRTK_Gem song.
+- For this example we are going to use the same audio clip from Lesson 4.
+Go into your Project panel, search for “MRTK_Gem” audio clip, and drag it into the audio source slot as shown in the image below.
+Now your application will respond to the voice commands “toggle diagnostics” to toggle the Frame Rate Counter panel and Play Music to play the MRTK_Gem song.

 The Pan Gesture

-In this chapter, we will learn how to use the pan gesture.
-It’s useful for scrolling (using your finger or hand to scroll through content.)
-You can also use the pan gesture to rotate objects, to cycle through a collection of 3D objects, or even scroll a 2D UI.
-We will be learning how to use the pan gesture to warp a texture.
-We will also explore how to move a collection of 3D objects.
+In this section, we will learn how to use the pan gesture.
+This is useful for scrolling by using your finger or hand to scroll through content.
+You can also use the pan gesture to rotate objects, to cycle through a collection of 3D objects, or even to scroll a 2D UI.
+We will also learn how to use the pan gesture to warp a texture, and how to move a collection of 3D objects.

 - Create a quad.
-In your base scene hierarchy, right click, select "3D Object,” then select “Quad.”
+In your Base Scene hierarchy, right click, select "3D Object", and select Quad.

-Note: If the quad blocks (is infront of) any content from the previous lessons, be sure to move it such that it doesn’t block any of the other objects.
+Note: If the quad blocks or is in front of any content from the previous lessons, be sure to move it so that it doesn’t block any of the other objects.